marnoux/stunning-dollop/README.md

-### You know the funny thing?
-I don't get along with rich people.
+### Appreciate the congrats for being right on radical Islamic terrorism, I don't want congrats, I want toughness & vigilance.
+We must be smart!